Black Lace: Chart success (1981–1987)

-The band's biggest success came in 1984 with the single "Agadoo", selling over one million copies worldwide, and reaching No. 2 in the UK chart.
+The band's biggest success came in 1984 with the single "Agadoo", selling more than one million copies worldwide, and reaching No. 2 in the UK chart.
 "Agadoo" was a hit in Europe, South Africa and Australia.
-Having been presented with a gold disc for sales in the UK, radio interview presenter Richard Whiteley forgot Routh's name and referred to him as 'Mr Agadoo' (the name Dene Michael later adopted for himself, despite having no connection to the record).
+Having been presented with a gold disc for sales in the UK, presenter Richard Whiteley forgot Routh's name and referred to him as "Mr Agadoo" (the name Dene Michael later adopted for himself, despite having no involvement with the record).
 The duo recorded their first album, Black Lace, at Stuck Ranch studios in Denmark.
 Around this time, their record distribution company Pinnacle went into receivership, leading to Black Lace and their record company losing an estimated quarter of a million pounds in unpaid royalties for "Agadoo".

-The band's follow-up single, "Do The Conga", reached No. 10 in the UK chart, and the accompanying album Party Party – 16 Great Party Icebreakers sold over 650,000 copies in the first five weeks, reaching double platinum status and leading to the band doing TV shows in Germany, Luxembourg, France and Denmark.
+The band's follow-up single, "Do The Conga", reached No. 10 in the UK chart, and the accompanying album Party Party – 16 Great Party Icebreakers sold more than 650,000 copies in the first five weeks, reaching double platinum status and leading to the band doing TV shows in Germany, Luxembourg, France and Denmark.

 In 1985, another single, "El Vino Collapso", was released, with the video shot in Skegness.
-It failed to reach the top 40, stalling at No. 42 in the UK Singles Chart due to it being 'banned' by the BBC in the wake of the Heysel Stadium disaster.
+It failed to reach the top 40, stalling at No. 42 in the UK Singles Chart owing to it being "banned" by the BBC in the wake of the Heysel Stadium disaster.
 As it had references to "drinking whilst abroad", it was deemed unsuitable for radio play.
-Further releases "I Speaka Da Lingo" and "Hokey Cokey" reached No. 49 and No. 31 respectively.
+Further releases "I Speaka Da Lingo" and "Hokey Cokey" reached No. 49 and No. 31, respectively.